 Giddings has a huge number of dining options for a small community.
 You can find all kinds of great local fare from award-winning barbecue straight off the pit to home-made soups, crisp salads, ethnic delicacies and our very own Ice-Cream Emporium, serving Texas best Blue Bell.

 This is rural Texas and we've got all the Texas great events.
 Try our local County Fair on the third weekend of May for great music, food and fun carnival rides, as well as some surprises like racing and swimming pigs.
 Our Giddings Rodeo happens in April and the exciting Bull Riding Events stir up excitement on the 4th of July.
-The Grimes Street Music Fest kicks off the July activities on the 3rd with an old fashioned music-and-street-dance off the courthouse square.
+The Grimes Street Music Fest kicks off the July activities with an old fashioned music-and-street-dance.

 See all of our wonderful attractions in Giddings from the 1899 County Courthouse and right next door the Lee County Museum, located in the 1878 Schubert-Fletcher House.
 We love our military and first responders in Giddings, so check out the Veterans Honor Memorial at Veteran's Park and the 911 Memorial at the Fire Station.
 There are many wonderful murals in town, including the Depression Era mural inside the Post Office and the "Businesses of Giddings" mural in its parking lot.
 This particular mural has 12 hidden items in it, can you find them all?